Homemade Sourdough Pancakes

 Add two cups of starter to a large mixing bowl along with the honey, melted butter, eggs, and vanilla.
 When mixed, add the baking soda.
 The mixture will get a foamy consistency after the addition of the baking soda.
 Heat a cast-iron skillet adding a tbsp of butter to ensure your pan is greased.
 If you are using a nonstick pan this may not be necessary.

 Add about 3/4 cup of pancake batter to the hot skillet and cook until small bubbles form.
 Flip when ready.
-This recipe will make approximately (8)6-inchh pancakes.
+This recipe will make approximately (8) 6-inch pancakes.

 Pancakes are done when both sides are golden brown.
 Serve with butter and maple syrup.

-- Berry compote is another way to dress us these Homemade Sourdough Pancakes.
+• Berry compote is another way to dress up these homemade sourdough pancakes.
 I add about 1 cup of frozen berries to a saucepan.
-Add in either 2 tbsps of honey or sugar.
+Add in either 2 tbsp of honey or sugar.
 A bit of water then allow the berries to simmer until they break down into a compote.

-- I like to pour my syrup into a mason jar, and allow it to warm up in a saucepan with a bit of water.
+• I always suggest using pure maple syrup.
+To make it even better I like to place the syrup into a mason jar and allow it to warm up in a saucepan with a bit of water.
 Serving warm maple syrup is something my mother always did and it always made the pancakes even better.

 Benefits of Sourdough